ferdyrurka/angular-weather-app/README.md

 Mini project for learning TypeScript and Angular7.
 I understand this application have a security gap (OWM Api key is public), but this project is only to learning Angular.
+I used in this project only E2E tests.

 ## Stack